common-nighthawk/where-are-you-going-where-have-you-been/README.md

 Therefore, a value of 1 will move the icon really really fast.
 That is, it will move ever 1 millisecond.
 4000 will move slowly--the marker will only jump every 4 seconds.
-Because it is time, all non-negative numbers are acceptable.
+Because it is time, all positive numbers are acceptable.
 200 is a reasonable starting value.

 ### Colors